-Where the Principal intends to apply aggregate size combinations not recommended by Austroads Design Method 'AP-T68-06 - Update of the Austroads Sprayed Seal Design Method' and 'AP-T236-13 - Update of Double/Double Design for Austroads Sprayed Seal Design Methods' based on local experience (such as using 14/10 or 16/10 mm combinations of aggregates for D/D seal), the seal design then should be conducted by the Principal.
+Where the Principal intends to apply aggregate size combinations not recommended by Austroads Guide to Pavement Technology Part 4K: Selection and Design of Sprayed Seals (such as using 14/10 or 16/10 mm aggregate combinations for D/D seals), the seal design should be conducted by the Principal.

-Surface Enrichment treatment should always be designed by the Principal.
+Surface Enrichment treatments should always be designed by the Principal.